Kuuuube/ankihaptics/README.md

 ### Streaks

-Streaks apply to all connected devices and are calculated per-card.
+Streaks apply to all connected devices.

+- `Streak Type`:

+    `Per Deck` Streaks are calculated per-deck.
+Breaking a streak on one card in a deck breaks the streak on the entire deck.

+    `Per Card` Streaks are calculated per-card.
 Breaking a streak on one card does not mean streaks on all cards are broken.

 - `Again Button` If unchecked, the again button breaks streaks.
 If checked, the again button adds to streaks.